damiangolojuch/FusionSolarPlus/readme.md

 5. Select the device type you want to add, then choose the specific device.

 # Entities
-> [!NOTE]
-> Currently, this integration only supports plants and inverters, as those are the devices I have access to.
-> If you're missing support for a device (e.g., a battery), feel free to [open an issue](https://github.com/JortvanSchijndel/FusionSolarPlus/issues).
-I'll do my best to add compatibility even without direct access to the hardware.

 ## Plant
 |Entity         |Unit       |